markekraus/PSRAW/docs/Module/Update-RedditOAuthToken.md

 ```

 ## DESCRIPTION
 When a `RedditOAuthToken` Token has expired, `Update-RedditOAuthToken`can be used to refresh the Access Token.
-Depending on the grant method used to request the `RedditOAuthToken` with `Request-RedditOAuthToken`, either a refresh will be perfomed or a new grant flow will be initiated.
+Depending on the grant method used to request the `RedditOAuthToken` with `Request-RedditOAuthToken`, either a refresh will be performed or a new grant flow will be initiated.

 This function must be run in an interactive session for tokens requested with the `Implicit` grant method.
-The user will be required to reauhtorize the application with the provided GUI browser.
+The user will be required to reauthorize the application with the provided GUI browser.
 All other grant methods can be refreshed with this function in non-interactive sessions.

 > **PowerShell ISE Compatibility Issue**
 >